loiklo/domoticz/README.md

-# domoticz
+# Domoticz

-Install Raspian (here, we use the official Raspbian Buster)
+Install Raspian (here, we use the official Raspbian Buster), not covered in this how-to.

 Update Raspbian
 ```bash